nettings/medianet/README.md

 ### User account and access

 The default user account is `medianet`.
-Its password is locked.
-You will be asked to paste a suitable ssh public key during the bootstrapping process.
+All media-related services run as this user.
+The password is locked, so access is only possible via SSH public key authentication.
+You will be asked to install a suitable ssh public key to `/home/medianet/.ssh/authorized_keys` during the bootstrapping process.

-All audio-related services run as user medianet.
-This user currently has full sudo rights, but they are protected by the pam_ssh_agent_auth mechanism, i.e. you can only execute sudo commends without a password if the correct private key is present in your ssh agent.
+The user has full sudo rights, but they are protected by the pam_ssh_agent_auth mechanism, i.e. you can only execute sudo commands if the correct private key is present in your ssh agent.
+This improves operational security such that if `medianet` is ever compromised, the attacker does not automatically have root access.
-You will likewise be prompted to paste the corresponding public key during bootstrapping.
+Again, you are prompted for the respective public key during bootstrapping.

-This improves operational security such that if medianet is compromised, the attacker does not automatically have root access.
+Depending on your usecase, and if your privilege separation requirements are not that strict, you can re-use the same key for both purposes.

 ### Configuration and system state